-This guide is aimed at J2EE application programmers who want to use Artix to develop and deploy distributed J2EE applications that are Web service enabled.
+This guide is aimed at J2EE application programmers who want to use the Artix JAX-RPC API to develop and deploy distributed J2EE applications that are Web service enabled.

 To use the Artix for J2EE guide, although you do not need an in depth knowledge of Artix concepts, WSDL and Web services, you do need to be familiar with these topics.
 The following guides are a good place to start if you are not already familiar with Artix concepts, WSDL and Web Services: